-LEVEL OF PERFORMANCE ELEMENT Distinguished Proficient Basic Unsatisfactory (9 - 10 points) (8 points) (6 - 7 points) (1 - 5 points) Attendance The student The student The student is The student is & attends all attends on time, late for class.
-Participation classes, is on all classes, is on prepared for Absences are time, is prepared time, is prepared class, and not and follows and participates in documented by outlined follows outlined group and class following the procedures in procedures in case discussions. procedures case of absence. of The student outlined in this The student absence; the attends all section of the actively student classes and if an syllabus.
-The participates and makes active absence occurs, student is not supports the contributions to the procedure prepared for members of the the outlined in this class and does learning group learning group and section of the not actively and the members class. syllabus is participate in of the class.
-Presentations followed. discussions.
-Presentations demonstrate Presentations Presentations are demonstrate a deep sufficient demonstrate lacking knowledge knowledge of knowledge of minimal of student error student error student error knowledge of patterns and patterns as well as patterns as well as student error connections to implications for implications for patterns teaching.
+LEVEL OF PERFORMANCE ELEMENT Distinguished Proficient Basic Unsatisfactory (9 - 10 points) (8 points) (6 - 7 points) (1 - 5 points) Attendance The student The student attends The student is The student is & attends all all classes, is on on time, late for class.

+Participation classes, is on time, is prepared and prepared for Absences are time, is prepared follows outlined class, and not and follows procedures in case of participates in documented by outlined absence; the student group and class following the procedures in makes active discussions. procedures case of absence. contributions to the The student outlined in this The student learning group and attends all section of the actively class. classes and if an syllabus.
+The participates and Presentations absence occurs, student is not supports the demonstrate sufficient the procedure prepared for members of the knowledge of student outlined in this class and does learning group error patterns as well as section of the not actively and the members implications for teaching. syllabus is participate in of the class. followed. discussions.
+Presentations Presentations demonstrate Presentations are demonstrate a deep minimal knowledge of lacking knowledge of knowledge of student student error patterns error patterns as well as and connections to implications for teaching. teaching.